wundergraph/wundergraph/docs-website/src/pages/docs/cloud/deployments.md

 1. Your repository needs to be hosted in Github.
 2. Currently only deployments on your repository default branch are supported.
-3. The `.wundergraph` folder needs to be in the root of your repository.
+3. There needs to be one `.wundergraph` folder in the project, it can be in a nested folder.

 # Setup your repository